gitcseme/expense-manager/README.md

 # Expense Manager
 An expense manager web application build for managing expenses for a company or organization

+## Technologies used to build the application
+1. Asp.Net Core
+2. Sql server 2019
+3. vuejs 2

 <details><summary><b>Instructions to install</b></summary>

 1. Install